maxatome/install-go/README.md

 For the `tip` case, `install-go.pl` tries to find the already built instance on Google storage servers.
 If it fails to find it, it downloads then compiles it.
-So be prepared to have a longer build due to this compilation stage in such cases (it typically occurs during the few minutes that follow a golang/go master commit).
+So be prepared to have a longer build due to this compilation stage in such cases.

 ## Real full example of use